apache/spark/docs/apache-airflow/dag-run.rst

 An Airflow DAG with a ``start_date``, possibly an ``end_date``, and a ``schedule_interval`` defines a series of intervals which the scheduler turns into individual DAG Runs and executes.
-The scheduler, by default, will kick off a DAG Run for any interval that has not been run since the last execution date (or has been cleared).
+The scheduler, by default, will kick off a DAG Run for any data interval that has not been run since the last data interval (or has been cleared).
 This concept is called Catchup.

 If your DAG is not written to handle its catchup (i.e., not limited to the interval, but instead to ``Now`` for instance.), then you will want to turn catchup off.
 This can be done by setting ``catchup = False`` in DAG  or ``catchup_by_default = False``